Properties of Winning Iterated Prisoner's Dilemma Strategies: Results

 \newcolumntype{g}{>{\columncolor{Gray}}c}

-In standard tournaments the features $CC$ to $C$, $C_r$, $C_r / C_{\text{max}}$ and the cooperating ratio compared to $C_{\text{median}}$ and $C_{\text{mean}}$ have a moderate negative effect on the normalised rank, and a moderate positive on the median score.
-The SSE error and the $DD$ to $C$ have the opposite effects.
-Thus, in standard tournaments behaving cooperatively corresponds to a more successful performance.
-Even though being nice pays off, that's not true against defective strategies.
-Cooperating after a mutual defection lowers a strategy's success.
-Figure~\ref{fig:rates_of_winners_in_standard_tournaments} confirms that the winners of standard tournaments always cooperate after a mutual cooperation and almost always defects after a mutual defection.
+In standard tournaments, the features \(CC\) to \(C\), \(C_r\), \(C_r / C_{\text{max}}\), and the cooperating ratio compared to \(C_{\text{median}}\) and \(C_{\text{mean}}\) have a moderately negative effect on the normalized rank (a smaller rank is better) and a moderate positive effect on the median score.
+The SSE error and the \(DD\) to \(C\) rate have the opposite effects.
+Thus, in standard tournaments, behaving cooperatively corresponds to a more successful performance.
+Even though being nice generally pays off, that does not hold against defective strategies.
+Being more cooperative after a mutual defection, that is not retaliating, is associated with lesser overall success in terms of normalized rank.
+Compared to standard tournaments, in both noisy and noisy probabilistic ending tournaments, the higher the rates of cooperation, the lower a strategy's success and median score.
+A strategy would not want to cooperate more than both the mean and median cooperator in such settings.
+In probabilistic ending tournaments, the cooperation rate of the winners and its relative comparison to the cooperation rates of the tournament have no effect.
+The only features that have an effect are the \(CD\) to \(C\) rate, which is the tendency of a strategy to forgive, and the SSE rate, which has a positive effect on the normalized rank.